ryanp8/duckdb-workers/README.md

 ## Preliminary Evaluation
-Running on t3.micro AWS EC2 instances using the AWS Public Blockchain Dataset on 30 parquet files.
-Each file is read 3 times to see the effects of caching.
+Running on t3.micro AWS EC2 instances using the AWS Public Blockchain Dataset on 30 parquet files with 5 trials.
+For each run, each file is read 3 times to see the effects of caching.

 | # Workers | Avg Time with Caching | Avg Time Without Caching |